-Dr. Michael (Avi) Helfand is a Research Fellow of the Kogod Research Center at the Shalom Hartman Institute of North America, where he sits on the Jewish Values and American Democracy research team.
+Dr. Michael (Avi) Helfand is a Senior Research Fellow of the Kogod Research Center at the Shalom Hartman Institute of North America.
 He is an expert on religious law and religious liberty, and is currently a Professor of Law and Associate Dean for Faculty and Research at Pepperdine University School of Law.

 Avi received his J.D. from Yale Law School and his Ph.D. in Political Science from Yale University.
 A frequent author and lecturer, his work considers how the state treats religious law, custom and practice.